 Baltimore Brings Back Speed Cameras

 Getting a traffic ticket in the mail without ever having been stopped by a police officer is an unpleasant way of finding out you committed a traffic violation.
 Unfortunately, Baltimore’s residents were subjected to an unfair traffic camera system a few years ago.
-That system was pulled off the air in 2013 due to erroneous tickets being issued.
+That system was discontinued in 2013 due to erroneous tickets being issued.
 This year, a new network of speed and red light cameras launched in February and continues to expand.

 What’s so great about this new camera system?

 Baltimore’s old camera network contained 83 speed cameras and 81 red light cameras that generated millions of dollars for the city each year; however, these cameras frequently issued bad tickets.
 In one case, a stalled car was flagged for speeding.
 A year later, the Maryland General Assembly passed a law imposing new restrictions on jurisdictions that operate speed cameras, including the implementation of a ban on paying contractors for each ticket issued.

 The problems with the old system were ultimately pinned on contractors.
 The new camera network is more tightly regulated.
 When a driver is flagged, a dedicated team with the Maryland Department of Transportation reviews each violation before issuing citations by mail.
 The city expects the new technology and the support of the DOT will lead to a more accurate camera network.

 Portable speed cameras have been placed near several schools; the locations were selected based on accident data, a history of violations, and community requests.
 The cameras are active between 6 a.m. and 8 p.m.
 Monday-Friday, throughout the year.